pbiecek/pbiecek.github.io/_portfolio/20241223_GenAI_HeyGen.md

 HeyGen [https://heygen.com/](https://heygen.com/) is an AI-powered platform for generating video content using customizable avatars.
 It enables users to create professional-looking videos by simply typing a script and selecting an avatar.
 The platform offers support for multiple languages and accents, making it suitable for diverse audiences.

-In essence, HeyGen is a virtual studio where you don’t need to hire actors, set up cameras, or even spend hours editing.
+In essence, HeyGen is a virtual studio where you don’t need to endlessly retake recordings, set up cameras, or even spend hours editing.
 It’s all about efficiency, accessibility, and customization.

-Such a solution has gigantic potential in the education sector (and beyond).
+In my opinion, such solution has gigantic potential in the education sector (and beyond).

 **How do I work with HeyGen?**